Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Abstract

 \section{Abstract}

-We study the thermodynamics of Ayon Beato-Garcia black hole and the relation between the photon orbits and the thermodynamic phase transition of the black hole.
-Then we study the interaction between the microstructures of the black hole using Ruppeiner geometry.
-The radius of photon orbit and minimum impact parameter behave non-monotonously below the critical point, which mimics the behaviour of Hawking temperature and pressure in extended thermodynamics.
-Their change during the large black hole and small black hole phase transition serve as the order parameter, having a critical exponent $1/2$.
-The results show that gravity and thermodynamics of Ayon Beato-Garcia black hole are closely related.
-Following this we study the thermodynamic geometry which gives insight of the microstructure interaction of the black hole.
-We find that the large black hole phase is analogous to bosonic gas with a dominant attractive interaction, and the small black hole phase behaves like an anyonic gas with both attractive and repulsive interactions.
+We study the thermodynamics of the Ay\'{o}n-Beato-Garc\'{i}a black hole and the relationship between photon orbits and the thermodynamic phase transitions of the black hole in AdS spacetime.
+We then examine the interactions between the microstructures of the black hole using Ruppeiner geometry.
+The radius of the photon orbit and the minimum impact parameter behave non-monotonically below the critical point, mimicking the behaviour of Hawking temperature and pressure in extended thermodynamics.
+Their changes during the large black hole--small black hole phase transition serve as the order parameter, possessing a critical exponent of $1/2$.
+The results demonstrate that the gravity and thermodynamics of the Ay\'{o}n-Beato-Garc\'{i}a black hole are closely related.
+Furthermore, we explore the thermodynamic geometry, which provides insight into the microstructure interactions of the black hole.
+We find that the large black hole phase is analogous to a bosonic gas with a dominant attractive interaction, while the small black hole phase behaves like an anyonic gas with both attractive and repulsive interactions.

 \keywords{Black hole thermodynamics, ABG AdS black hole, Extended phase space, van der Waals fluid, Ruppeiner geometry, Black hole microstructure, Repulsive interactions.}